OskyRosky/Project-Prompt-Improvement/README.md

 Improving your prompts is not about “tricking” the model—it’s about clear communication.
 Prompts are the language we use to express our goals to a machine, and mastering this language is one of the most valuable skills in the age of AI.

-# 1. What are prompts and why they atter.
+# 1. What are prompts and why they matter.

 A prompt is a set of instructions you give to an AI model.
 It defines what you want, how you want it, and why you want it.